DylanMeeus/springboot_jwt_blog/_posts/2016-07-01-why-staying-agile-is-key-to-startup-success.markdown

 In order for the scrum to work, you need to first implement every rule and process without alteration.
 This is something a lot of companies get wrong.
 They try to tailor it to their teams by changing things right away.
 But it's only by experiencing the raw, default processes that you can start to really bend Agile to your will.

-### The struggles of Time boxing
+### The Struggles of Time Boxing

 For example, in the scrum framework, everything happens according to definite timelines.
 A sprint has a start and end date, [daily stand-ups](http://blog.idonethis.com/ultimate-guide-remote-standups/) are rigidly structured, and all meetings have hard time limits.

 This concept is called **time boxing**, and it is fundamental to the scrum framework.
 However, when you first transition to time boxing, there will be struggles.
-Some team members will dominant too much meeting time, and things that need to be addressed won't be brought up.
+Some team members will dominate too much meeting time, and things that need to be addressed won't be brought up.
 It will be frustrating, and then, it will get better.

 Team members will understand the need for reorganizing the meeting structure, and they will be bought into the new process.
 Even if you can see this pain-point coming, the team needs to experience it to know *why* they're restructuring their meetings.

 ![Stick to the timebox](https://cdn.auth0.com/blog/agile/stick-to-the-timebox.png)

-### Finding a definition of done
+### Finding a Definition of Done

 Another key agile value is transparency.
 The scrum system depends on everyone being self-motivated and autonomous, and so it is a massive disadvantage if individual team members don't have a complete picture of what work is left to be done.

-Before every sprint, the scrum needs to come together and define what “Done” looks like for this sprint.
+Before every sprint, the scrum needs to come together and define what “done” looks like for this sprint.
 This sounds simple, but it is one of the most common pain points for companies new to agile.

  If a new problem arises that falls outside of your sprint goals, you cannot switch gears and work on it.
 Nothing outside the sprint gets worked on during the sprint.
 Seeing fires and not being able to put them out is a living nightmare to developers.